freebie

 1.GRAPHITE

-Note: you may come across carbon paper which looks the same and transfers the same.
-The biggest difference is that carbon is much harder to get off of the wood after the transfer so stick to graphite when you can!
+***Note: you may come across carbon paper which looks the same and transfers the same.
+Carbon is much harder to get off of the wood after the transfer so stick to graphite when you can!

 how to get a design onto wood

-PRO’s Only need graphite paper, design, tape and a pencil.
+PRO’s: You only need graphite paper, a design, tape and a pencil.
 Low cost, easy to use and does a great job transferring even detailed designs.
 Graphite paper can be reused numerous times, and your designs can be used again as well.

 CON’s: Graphite doesn’t remove easily on wood, so you have to be really careful with the transferring (don’t press too hard).
 Accidental smudges can happen easily.
 Store graphite separately from wood to make sure they don’t rub together.
 If you do get any smudges or leftover graphite, there is a chance you can save it by giving it a gentle sand with a 180 to 220 grit sandpaper (a finer grit sandpaper).
 Here are some other ways to remove leftover lines from transferring or drawing your design.